zedshaw/learn-c-the-hard-way-lectures/ex38/lecture.md

-The Code
+Code Review
 ====

 The default is the Jenkin's hash.

-Now we'll add the FNV1a, Adler32, and DJB hashing algorithms.
+You added the FNV1a, Adler32, and DJB hashing algorithms.

-The Analysis
-====

-For this analysis we will use the unit test's data output and analyze it with R.
+Review the code for FNV1a vs. DJB.